 - Stage 2 Acceptance – this is when you start to accept that you are lesbian, gay, bisexual or transgender.
 Telling the first person is a sign of acceptance.

-- Stage 3 Integration - this is when you begin to get comfortable expressing your lesbian, gay, bisexual or transgender identity and living your life accordingly.
-Getting into a same-sex relationship is a sign of integration.
+- Stage 3 Integration – this is when you begin to get comfortable expressing your lesbian, gay, bisexual or transgender identity and living your life accordingly.

 Everyone’s experience of discovering their LGBT identity is different as is their experience of the stages of coming out.
 It is normal to experience feelings of anxiety and worry especially in relation to how people might react when you tell them.
 Having someone to talk to and getting emotional support can help you deal with the stresses of coming out.
 Most people tell a friend before telling their family but some people call a helpline or a professional like their GP before telling friends and family.
 Most people feel a weight is lifted off their shoulders after they come out and feel relieved.